MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 Devices that have been validated are listed as Certified for Teams Direct Routing.
 The certified devices are guaranteed to work in all scenarios.

-For more information about supported SBCs, see [List of Session Border Controllers certified for Direct Routing](direct-routing-border-controllers.md).
+For more information about supported SBCs, see [Session Border Controllers certified for Direct Routing](direct-routing-border-controllers.md).

 ## See also